javierpgomez/quartz/content/Notes/The Levers That Money Can't Pull- The Double-Edged Sword of Financial Freedom.md

 Read more at: [The Levers That Money Can’t Pull](https://moretothat.com/the-levers-that-money-cant-pull/)

-You may also be interested in: [[202207200813- If you could give up half of your money now for health what would it be]]
+You may also be interested in: [[If you could give up half of your money now for health what would it be]]